NegarKhazraei/Baby-Names-Trend/README.md

 ---

 ### Data Source
 This dataset contains baby names by sex for live births in California, based on information from birth certificates.
 It includes data from 3,153 rows, with fields for the year(1960-2022), sex, rank, name, count, and the date of data revision.
-The dataset covers names ranked by occurrence, providing insight into popular baby names by year and sex
+The dataset covers names ranked by occurrence, providing insight into popular baby names by year and sex.[See Here](https://data.chhs.ca.gov/dataset/most-popular-baby-names-2005-current)

 ---